RESEARCH TOUR OVERVIEW

 Beijing Night Out, and Pre-departure Briefing

 To ensure the best possible experience for all involved, we’ll have a dinner in Beijing the day prior to tour departure when we will go through some important points relating to the tour and allow an opportunity for any final questions.
-For anyone who can’t make it, we can quickly brief you before departure in Beijing.
+For anyone who can’t make it, we can quickly brief you before departure in Beijing at the airport.

 Before departure, we will send out a pre-departure email with general information to note for the trip such as what to pack, and other important information.